Table of Contents: BANKING REFORMS

-- The amount transacted through use of information technology recorded highest growth over the period.
-Finally, encouraging results of PMJDY are apparent – amount in basic savings account and transactions through use of technology show a substantial increase after 2014.
+- The amount transacted through use of information technology recorded the highest growth over the period.
+Finally, encouraging results of PMJDY are apparent – the amount in basic savings account and transactions through the use of technology show a substantial increase after 2014.

 Select Issues and Suggestions:

 - There is need to extend financial inclusion to the disabled, including those elderly where locomotor activity, vision and hearing is impaired.